byoseph3/temp_repo_cs3210/instructions/lab0.md

 Answer the following:

-1. What address is the start (top) of the stack?
+1. What address is the start (first pushed element) of the stack?

 2. What items are on the stack at this point (pc = 0x10000c)?